 If you want to move all files from one Google Drive account to another account, select “Move” button on the lower left corner of the upper window.
 After the transfer process is complete, all files will be removed from your first account.

-Common Ways: How to Transfer All Files between Google Drive Accounts?
+Common Ways: How to Move Files from One Google Drive to Another Account?

 Solution 1: Use “Share” feature with Google Drive